chase-seibert/blog/_drafts/laying-someone-off.md

 ### Why didn't you give me feedback earlier?

-The layoffs were a decision that we had to make on a very short timeframe.
+The layoffs were a decision that we had to make in a very short timeframe.
 I simply thought we would have more time to work on those issues.

 ### I thought this team was a priority for the company?